-At the very beginning of Studenomics I wrote about how you can rank your debt.
+I once wrote about how you can rank your debt.
 This was a very basic post that ranked debt for good debt (student loans) to bad debt (credit cards).
 After reading other blogs and talking with the readers I realized that paying off debt is an endless discussion.

-Today I wanted to discuss which debt you should pay off first.
+Today I wanted to discuss which debt you should pay off first by consulting an actual list of debt loyalty.
 Suze Orman is known for her debt loyalty list where she ranks which debt you should pay off first.
-I’m not saying that I support Suze Orman because frankly I think we should all educate ourselves on personal finance from a variety of sources.
-It makes no sense to accept tips on paying off debt from only one person.
-With that being said I think that the debt loyalty list makes sense.
-It is essential that all young professionals look at this list to determine which debt to pay off first:
+I’m not saying that I support Suze Orman because frankly I think we should all educate ourselves on personal finance from a variety of sources, but it’s fun to look at her list to see how ranks debt.
+This should give you some perspective.

-IRS Debt
+IRS Debt.

-Student Loan Debt
+Student Loan Debt.

 Student debt is on the rise and it’s here to stay for our generation.
 The harsh reality about student debt is that even if you feel that you need to claim bankruptcy in the future you will not be able to discharge your student loans.
 You can consolidate your student loans but at the end of the day they need to be paid off.